No-Fail Perennials of the Southwest

 Size: To 2 feet tall and wide

-Grow it with: The morning blooms of coneflower.
+Grow It With: The morning blooms of coneflower

 Zones: 10-11; often grown as a self-seeding annual in colder areas

-This low-growing ground cover is a great choice for adding a spring-to-fall carpet of color to hot, sunny areas.
+Add some color to your garden with almost no maintenance.
+Primrose is a great choice for adding a spring-to-fall carpet of color to hot, sunny areas.
 The cheery yellow blooms shine against the perennial's rich evergreen foliage.

 Plant Name: Calylophus hartwegii